Must Follow Dining Etiquette for a Good First Impression

 Why is dining etiquette important?

 Dining extends beyond satisfying our hungry tummies.
-When in a group, following social practice creates a harmonious atmosphere to converse, enjoy the meal, and also build relations.
-And, because we follow a fixed protocol, it makes others feel welcome.
-A sense of belonging and being in place makes the guest, as well as the host, feel comfortable.
+When in a group following social practice creates a harmonious atmosphere to converse, enjoy the meal and also build relations.
+And, because we follow a fixed protocol, it’s often a social practice to feel and make others welcome.
+Also, a sense of belonging and being in place makes the guest, as well as the host, feel comfortable.

-For ages, dining etiquette has been a social standard and a mark of respect for the culture and food.
-With times, dining etiquette has evolved, but its importance continues to remain intact.
+Since ages, dining etiquette has been a social standard and a mark of respect for the culture and food.
+With times, the dining etiquette has evolved, but their importance continues to remain intact.
 Therefore, its influence is equally significant for anyone in a social setting.

 Who benefits from knowing dining etiquette?

+As someone entering high-school, you know it’s too far before you are ready for an active social life.
 Creating a favorable impression with dining etiquette can impress your peers.
-Many interactions take place at the table.
+Also, once in an office, the first signs of mixing with other starts at the table.
 Similarly, in a business environment, you are ready to set your best foot forward with the best dining etiquette.

 Because dining etiquette is observed everywhere, it can be a saving grace in a casual dinner date or when meeting family and friends.
-Alternatively, wherever you work or live, dining is integral.
-Start your introduction to proper dining etiquette irrespective of whichever part of the world you live or travel.
+Alternatively, wherever you work or live to dine is integral.
+Start your introduction with a proper dining etiquette irrespective of whichever part of the world you live or travel.

 How does dining etiquette differ around the world?

-While some basic dining etiquette is standard across the world, being aware of unique practices the world over is helpful.
-While eating with a fork and knife is a common practice in the US, UK, and Europe, eating with the hand is often seen in Asian countries like India, Pakistan, and Sri Lanka.
+While some basic dining etiquette is standard across the world being aware of some unique practices the world over is helpful.
+While eating with a fork and knife is a common practice in the US, UK, and Europe, eating with the hand is often seen in Asian countries like India, Pakistan and Sri Lanka.
 If you visit China or Japan, you are likely to have chopsticks to eat.
-In recent times though, you might also get spoons and knives at some places that could be as per your liking.
+In recent times though you might also get spoons and knives at some places that could be as per your liking.

 dining etiquette, dinner etiquette, eating etiquette, proper dining etiquette, table etiquette, table manners